tisnik/slides/docs/kafka.md

 ## Basic concepts

+* Message
+    - also called event
 * Topic
     - a named log of events
 * Producer
     - sends messages/events into selected topic
 * Consumer
     - retrieves messages/events from selected topic

+---

+### Messages in Kafka

+* Array of bytes
+    - no prior knowledge about format
+* Optional key
+* Batch(es)
+    - multiple messages for the same topic+partition
+    - written as one block
+    - efficiency

+---

+### Topics and partitions

+* Messages are categorized into topics
+* Topic is splitted into partitions

 ---